Record day of new cases in Victoria

 Premier Daniel Andrews on Monday said five of the six deaths were connected to outbreaks in aged care.
 The victims comprised women in their 70s, 80s and 90s and men in their 50s, 70s and 80s.

-The state on Sunday exprienced its deadliest day since the pandemic began after reporting 10 deaths, mostly at aged-care facilities, and 459 new cases.
+The state on Sunday experienced its deadliest day since the pandemic began after reporting 10 deaths, mostly at aged-care facilities, and 459 new cases.

 The state recorded its previous one-day high of 484 cases last week.